quale-quest/sql-mvc/README.md

 SQL-MVC is quite different to anything else out there, so don't have preconceived notions, and don't limit your thinking by applying your current paradigm's best practices to SQL-MVC as it is a complete rethink of the development stack.

-This is not a toy, it is the culmination of many years of work, being re-implemented in an updated open source project.
+This is not a toy,it is under full-time active development and it is the culmination of many years of work, being re-implemented in an updated open source project.

 *Alpha version 0.0 Notice: When evaluating SQL-MVC keep in mind this project is still version 0.0.x- alpha/preview
 release - a lot of stuff is not 100% polished or even to spec,